margo/specification/system-design/app-interoperability/workload-orchestration-agent.md

 Shall follow the standard format for defining resources at the edge.
 See [Device Capability Discovery](./device-capability-discovery.md) section for more details.

-## Workload Orchestration Software and Agent Communication Patterns
+## Workload Orchestration Software and WOA Communication Patterns

 **Application & Configuration Repository Traffic**